“If we aren’t supposed to use ‘high or low functioning,’ what else can we use to describe that person?”

 Some argue that by not using functioning labels, we’re pretending that non-speaking autistics or autistics with high support needs don’t exist.
 This couldn’t be further from the truth.
 We’re simply saying we’re all autistic.
 We’re all human.
 There is no us and them—just us.
 We value every autistic person and view them as our equals, even if some need more support.

 Because autism is diversity of the human condition—a totally normal variation in human neurology—people need to realize that they’re describing a complex human being, not a medical disorder.

-What if I described you as a low functioning parent (based on MY observations) because you didn’t cook 3 meals a day, had dirty dishes in your sink, laundry everywhere, and you didn’t play with your kids enough?
-What if the truth is that you’ve been sick and therefore unable to do the things I mentioned?
-How wrong would I be to call you low functioning?
+What if I described a parent as low functioning (based on MY observations) because they didn’t cook 3 meals a day, had dirty dishes in their sink, laundry everywhere, and they didn’t play with their kids enough?
+What if the truth is that they'd been sick and therefore unable to do the things I mentioned?
+How wrong would I be to call them low functioning?

-What if I called you a high functioning parent because from an outsider’s perspective, it looks like you’ve got it all together and you’re parenting with ease?
-What if it’s taking every ounce of energy you have, every dollar you make, and you desperately need help…but you won’t get it because you’ve been deemed high functioning?
+What if I called a parent high functioning because from an outsider’s perspective, it looks like they’ve got it all together and they’re parenting with ease?
+What if it’s taking every ounce of energy they have, every dollar they make, and they desperately need help…but they won’t get it because they’ve been deemed high functioning?

 Functioning labels are never accurate.
 They fail to capture who we are as humans—our likes, dislikes, strengths, struggles, personalities, experiences, etc. High functioning implies that a person doesn’t need support and if they aren’t keeping up it’s because they’re just lazy.
 It places unfair and inaccurate expectations on that person and prevents them from getting the help they need.
 Low functioning overlooks a person’s strengths and unique qualities, while assuming they aren’t competent and can’t live rich, fulfilling lives.
 They may also lack the support they deserve because others assume they won’t benefit from it.
 Both labels are wrong.